zopefoundation/zope.tal/README.txt

 Overview
 --------

--
-The Zope3 Template Attribute Languate (TAL) specifies the custom namespace and attributes which are used by the Zope Page Templates renderer to inject dynamic markup into a page.
+The Zope3 Template Attribute Language (TAL) specifies the custom namespace and attributes which are used by the Zope Page Templates renderer to inject dynamic markup into a page.
 It also includes the Macro Expansion for TAL (METAL) macro language used in page assembly.